|MP 4.02.05||Preimplantation Genetic Testing|

 Assisted reproductive techniques may be subject to specific contractual restrictions that supersede this policy.
 Plans may consider reviewing their contract language to determine if such restrictions would apply to those patients undergoing preimplantation genetic diagnosis, not as an adjunct to treatment for infertility but as an alternative to selective termination of an established pregnancy.
 This latter group of patients is not infertile.

 This policy was originally created in 1998 and was updated regularly with searches of the MEDLINE database.
-The most recent literature search was performed for the period May 2012 through June 10, 2013.
+Most recently, the literature was reviewed through June 16, 2014.

 Note: The complicated technical and ethical issues associated with preimplantation genetic testing (PGT) will frequently require case by case consideration.
 For example, such consideration may be required, particularly for couples who are known carriers of potentially lethal or disabling genetic mutations and are seeking preimplantation genetic diagnosis as an alternative to conventional conception, with the possibility of an elective abortion if a subsequent amniocentesis identifies an affected fetus.
 The diagnostic performance of the individual laboratory tests used to analyze the biopsied genetic material is rapidly evolving, and evaluation of each specific genetic test for each abnormality is beyond the scope of this policy.
 However, in general, to assure adequate sensitivity and specificity for the genetic test guiding the embryo deselection process, the genetic defect must be well-characterized.
 For example, the gene or genes responsible for some genetic disorders may be quite large, with mutations spread along the entire length of the gene.
 The ability to detect all or some of these genes, and an understanding of the clinical significance of each mutation (including its penetrance, i.e., the probability that an individual with the mutation will express the associated disorder), will affect the diagnostic performance of the test.
 An ideal candidate for genetic testing would be a person who has a condition that is associated with a single well-characterized mutation for which a reliable genetic test has been established.
 In some situations, PGT may be performed in couples in which the mother is a carrier of an X-linked disease, such as fragile-X syndrome.
 In this case, the genetic test could focus on merely deselecting male embryos.